sombersomni/otf-event-service/README.md

 The TaskRunner will then poll for the game information every 10 minutes until the game is over.

 ## TaskRunners
-These micro tasks are ran when the Task Manager finds a task in the database that is ready to run.
+These TaskRunners are ran when the Task Manager finds a task in the database that is ready to run.
 You can think of these as workers.
 Once this process starts, the database adds a new row to make it known that the task has started.
 This change in state allows the Task Manager to know not to try to run it again.
-Each TaskRunner is a cron job and is timed to run periodically.
-This frees the Task Manger up for scheduling purposes.
+Each TaskRunner creates a cron job and they are timed to run periodically.
+This frees the Task Manager up for scheduling purposes.

 As each TaskRunner polls for information, it will create its own events.
 These events are what are sent out to